MarisBurner/BFIR/README.md

 - for fun
 - why not?

 Its really simple to write in.
-Every line is a new operation.
+Every line is a new action.
 Spaces seperate each operation, to write spaces within strings though you use _, to use _ normally you should write \ before it, and \\\\ if you want to put a single \ without effecting anything.
 Most things take from the program stack so you can push references and values for certain functions.

 ### Base operations